Someone Pass The Ketchup Poem by Mark Heathcote

 absent it seems of company, still not eating,

-Or apologize, treat his one dinner date.
+Or apologise; treat him to one dinner date.

-I'm-famished.
-I'm-past the point of hunger.
+I'm famished.
+I'm past the point of hunger.

 'Jeez, ' I hope he warms his bloody plates.